YeoLab/skipper/README.md

 | GENE_SET_REFERENCE  | TSV of gene set name, number of windows belonging to term, and fraction of windows that lie in gene set genes |
 | GENE_SET_DISTANCE   | RDS of a matrix containing jaccard index scores for all pairs of gene sets in GMT file |

+Want to make your own partition from RNA-seq of a sample?
+Run the tools/subset_gff.py script on RNA-seq quantifications from Salmon.
+We used a 1 TPM cutoff.
+Enter the resulting file for the GFF.
+This makes the window annotations more accurate but we haven’t carefully examined how important it is for the cell sample to match.

 <h2>Making a manifest</h2>

 | Column      | Description |